occipital/django-content-settings/docs/permissions.md

 - `fetch_permission`: Controls API access to variables through `views.FetchSettingsView`.
 - `update_permission`: Restricts the ability to change a variable in the admin panel.
 - `view_permission`: Determines who can see the variable in the admin panel (it will not be listed for unauthorized users).
-- `view_history_permission`: Governs access to the history of changes for a variable.
-This is the only permission where `None` is allowed; in such cases, the permission defaults to `view_permission`.

 ---